Warning: This post contains spoilers for Stranger Things.

 Let the countdown to a real summer treat begin.

-With just a few months to go until Stranger Things returns for a long summer weekend of binging, Netflix premiered the Stranger Things season 3 trailer on YouTube Wednesday morning.
-It looks like the cutest kids this side of Hawkins, Indiana may be threatening to grow up.
+Summer’s coming and with a little over a month to go until Stranger Things returns for a long summer weekend of binging, Netflix premiered the Stranger Things season 3 teaser.

 When is the Stranger Things season 3 trailer out?

 It arrived on March 20.
 And the two-minute preview is as much about the kids trying to grow up as it is about the good guys and girls fighting that evil, sticky monster.

 It begins with Dustin (Gaten Matarazzo) who just returned from camp to get freaked out by his own creepily superpowered toys, which appear to be answering to a higher power.

 We also get fun glimpses of Max (Sadie Sink) and the gang at the Starcourt Mall, Billy (Dacre Montgomery) the pool lifeguard, and Scoop’s Ahoy, where we know Steve (Joe Keery) has a shiny new gig.
 Two of the sweetest developments of all might be that Eleven (Millie Bobby Brown) and Max are pals and that Steve and Dustin have a handshake all their own.